The following containers provide the services required to build, deploy and run Adobe Commerce sites.

 Docker base image: rabbitmq

-The RabbitMQ container for Magento Cloud Docker is a standard RabbitMQ container with no configuration or changes.
+The RabbitMQ container for Cloud Docker for Commerce is a standard RabbitMQ container with no configuration or changes.

 Container name: redis